pbs/importtools/docs/loaders.rst

 construct instances and a :py:func:`csv_loader` that can be used to parse CSV files.

-.. function:: args_loader
+.. autofunction:: args_loader

-.. function:: csv_loader
+.. autofunction:: csv_loader

 The library provides a special *loader* function that can be used to populate in parallel two ``DataSet`` instances in order to optimize a large import into